 A Comprehensive Major Medical High Deductible Plan may be a good option if you are healthy or if you have enough HSA savings to cover your medical expenses.

-Let Liberty Medicare help you choose an Individual Health Plan
+Let Liberty Medicare help you choose one of Individual Health Plans (ACA plans)

-As an independent insurance agency, we will provide you the benefits of objectivity in reviewing multiple plans.
-We’ll help you to understand the insurance industry jargon and ‘fine print’.
+As an independent insurance agency, we will provide you with the benefits of objectivity in reviewing multiple plans.
+We’ll help you to understand the insurance industry jargon and ‘fine print.’

 All of our services are offered to you at no cost.
 We’ll help you to compare Comprehensive Major Medical Plans in your area based on: